Skip the Highway, Stay in Wine Country: How to Do a Lodi Staycation Right

 Morning

-Get on the water early.
-Lodi Lake offers kayak and paddleboard rentals at the Lodi Boathouse — calm, accessible, and genuinely beautiful in the morning before the heat builds.
-For something more adventurous, the Delta channels near Terminous are a short drive and a noticeably different experience — wider, quieter, and more remote-feeling than you'd expect this close to home.
-You can rent kayak and SUP's from Yogi Bear's Jellystone Park Camp-Resort: Tower Park.
+Start early and get on the water.
+Lodi Lake and the Boathouse make kayaking and paddleboarding easy, especially in the morning when conditions are calm and the air is still cool.
+If you want something a little more exploratory, the Delta channels near Terminous offer a quieter, more remote-feeling experience that still keeps you close to town.
+You can rent kayaks and SUPs from Yogi Bear's Jellystone Park Camp-Resort: Tower Park.

 Midday